oplS17projects/FP1/README.md

 The second block of code takes user input "up-arrow" or "down-arrow" and alters the size of the star.

-The third block of code draws the star and
+The third block of code draws the star and and waits for an on-key event to change the image.
 ```scheme
 #lang racket
 (require 2htdp/image)